 For my quilts, I started with a 10″ stacker of white fabric, then cut the other prints and colors of fabric from yardage.

 If you’ve purchased a PDF pattern in the past, you should have received an email inviting you to download the updated version.
-If you didn’t, just email me your order number and we can get it figured out.
+If you didn’t, email me your order number, and we can get it figured out.
 Updates to patterns are always free.

 Unfortunately, the printed patterns can’t be updated, but if you have a PRINT version, I’ll send you the PDF update for free.
 Just email me.
 I’ll also be adding a sticker to the back of the physical patterns with instructions to get the updated version.

 Just hop on over to the shop.
-It’s in PDF format so you will be able to download it automatically right after you purchase it.
+It’s in PDF & print format.
+If you buy a PDF you will be able to download it automatically right after you purchase it.
 If you are outside of the US you need to order it from Etsy.